Writers' Day History

 Judy Polan - The Joys and Quandaries of Freelance Writing

-Judy Polan, a writer who switched careers from a successful singer-songwriter to that of a busy design and travel writer offered ways to find your voice a freelancer, create pieces that might fit into more than one publication, locate the proper home for your work, and navigate the editing process.
-For more information visit: http://www.judypolan.com/p/home-page.html
+Judy Polan, who switched careers from a successful singer-songwriter to that of a busy design and travel writer, offered ways to find your voice as a freelancer,

 Ellen Meeropol - Hearing Voices and Seeing Scenes: Building Blocks of Writing Fiction